-Mensa, introduced by Lacaille under the name Mons Mensae, as illustrated in the Uranographia of Johann Bode (1801).
+Mensa, introduced by Lacaille under the name Mons Mensae, as illustrated on Chart XX of the Uranographia of Johann Bode (1801).
 Nubecula Major is the Large Magellanic Cloud, representing the cloud that caps the real Table Mountain.

 © Ian Ridpath.
 All rights reserved